 Electrocardiogram (ECG or EKG) Index

-An electrocardiogram, or "ECG" "EKG," the acronyms more commonly used for this non-invasive procedure to record the electrical activity of the heart.
-An EKG is generally performed as part of routine physical exam, part of a cardiac exercise stress test, or part of the evaluation of symptoms of palpitations, fainting, shortness of breath, dizziness, fainting, or chest pain.
+An electrocardiogram is known by the acronyms "ECG" or "EKG" more commonly used for this non-invasive procedure to record the electrical activity of the heart.
+An EKG is generally performed as part of a routine physical exam, part of a cardiac exercise stress test, or part of the evaluation of symptoms.
+Symptoms evaluated include:

 Patient Discussions - Viewers share their comments